FareHarbor/fareharbor-docs/external-api/getting-started.md

 please consider spreading them out more evenly over the course of the day.

+## TLS Version

+As of 2020-09-01 we require clients that connect to our API to make use of TLS1.2 in order to ensure a speedy and secure connection.
+You can test this by running a curl command against our API and if you see something like `SSL_ERROR_SYSCALL in connection to fareharbor.com:443` or `Unknown SSL protocol error in connection` you are trying to use a TLS version we do not support.
+If that is the case it is likely that you will need to upgrade your local openssl version, which is outside the scope of this document.

 ## Determining User Keys

 FareHarbor will provide approved API partners with User Keys that can be used to make requests and create bookings for suppliers.